 Another symptom of a fracture is swelling around the ankle.
 Swelling may mean two things – damage to the soft tissue with possible blood around the joint or the presence of fluid within the joint (in many cases, blood).
 Blood in the joints is known as hemarthrosis.

 There may also be bruising around the joint that may not occur immediately.
 Bruising may course towards the toes or the sole of the foot.
 In extreme cases, the bones around the ankle may also be deformed.
 Skin may stretch over underlying fractured bone or bone itself may be visible.
-Should bone be visible, immediately contact your foot and ankle doctor at Family Foot & Ankle Specialists at Wyandotte, MI or at Oak Park, MI.
+Should bone be visible, immediately contact your foot and ankle doctor at Family Foot & Ankle Specialists at Wyandotte, MI or at Southfield, MI.

 Pain may become more severe if injury occurs to the blood vessels and nerves of the foot.
 If numbness sets in you may be unable to move your toes or feet.

 Here are some things to look for if you have sustained a fracture or injury to your ankle.
 This list will help you decide if it's time to visit a podiatrist in Wyandotte, MI.

 - You find it difficult to bear weight on your ankle.